What Is a Heat Transfer Film Manufacturer?

 Primary Advantage: Pioneering water-based DTF systems and high-opacity films.

-Best For: High-Volume Digital Printing
+Best For: High-Volume Digital Print Shops

 Best for High-End Fashion